 Renovations are projects that restore a room or house to its previous state, without changing the design.
 This usually includes things like painting, installing new floors, and changing items like cabinet knobs and faucets.
 In contrast, remodeling involves creating something new, such as changing the layout of a room.
 Renovations are drastic changes that often involve gutting a room and starting from scratch.

 Common examples of renovation projects include repainting walls or cabinets, replacing accessories or hardware, and updating old or outdated items.
 These projects can add value to a home before it is listed for sale.
 Renewing in its simplest definition means restoring something old or outdated to a good (better) state of repair.
 This can involve removing rotten wood elements and rebuilding the area with new wood.

 It can also involve repainting floors, repainting cabinets, and replacing lighting fixtures.
 If you have the skills, time, and desire to make an improvement to your home yourself, consider renovating rather than remodeling.
 Renovations can have spectacular results and can greatly improve the liveability or resale value of a home.
 In conclusion, renovations are projects that restore a room or house to its previous state without changing the design.

-Although renovation is not as complicated as remodeling, it can have spectacular results and can greatly improve the liveability or resale value of a home.
-If you have the skills, time, and desire to make an improvement to your home yourself, consider renovating rather than remodeling.
+Remodeling involves creating something new, such as changing the layout of a room.
+If you have the skills and desire to make an improvement to your home yourself, consider renovating rather than remodeling.